gdw-workshop/2023_GDW_Workshop/exercises/download_exercise.md

 * Download a dataset from the SRA
 * Use the FASTQC tool to assess the quality of the reads in the dataset
-* Use trimmomatic to remove low quality parts of the reads1
+* Use cutadapt to remove low quality parts of the reads1
 * Find and download genome sequences and associated annotation from NCBI

 ---